Aha43/Hit/README.md

 * The same instance of a test implementation is used by all tests defined by its `UseAs` attributes.
 Because of this test classes should not maintain any internal state but operate only on passed state (the *world* argument and `ITestOptions` argument).
 * In the examples shown here all the test logic has tested asynchronous methods and so overrides the method `TestAsync`, to test synchronous code override the `Test` method.
-* In general `UseAs` attributes can define a forrest of possible complex tests trees.
+* In general `UseAs` attributes can define a forest of possible complex test trees.
 It is important to understand that these trees defines *test runs* and not a *test run*.
 That is, one would for example be wrong if one assumed tests was executed in say a *depth first search* order.
-All the leaf test nodes represent a *test run* (back tracking to it's root) that are run independently of each other with a world object provided separately for each *test run*.
+All the leaf test nodes represent a *test run* (backtracking to its root) that are run independently of each other with a world object provided separately for each *test run*.